tidwall/expr/README.md

 ### Basic expressions

+For example:

 ```js
 1 + 1
 (10 * 5 <= 50) && (50 > 100 || 8 >= 7)
 1e+10 > 0 ? "big" : "small"
 ```

+In Go, you're code may look like the following.

 ```go
 res, _ := expr.Eval(`1 + 1`, nil)